sytelus/shitalshah.com-v5/content/authors/admin/_index.md

 # - Visitors
 ---

-Shital Shah is principal research software engineer at Microsoft Research AI.
-His interests include simulation, autonomous vehicles, robotics, deep learning and reinforcement learning.
-He has been working at Microsoft for 14 years architecting, designing and developing large scale distributed machine learning systems.
-He has contributed in research and engineering in various roles at Microsoft including technical lead, architect, engineering manager and research engineer.
-Previously at Bing, he founded and led the team to design and develop distributed machine-learned clustering platform for web-scale data.
-At Microsoft Research, he conceived and lead the development of AirSim, a physically and visually realistic cross-platform simulator for AI research.
-Most recently, he developed TensorWatch, a new system for debugging and visualizing machine learning.
+Shital Shah is a Principal Research Engineer at Microsoft Research AI.
+His interests include simulation, robotics, deep learning and reinforcement learning.
+He has been working at Microsoft for 14 years, contributing to architecture, design and development of large scale distributed machine learning systems.
+He has assumed various roles in several different teams at Microsoft, including software developer, research engineer and engineering manager.
+At Bing, he co-founded and led the team to design and develop a distributed machine-learned clustering platform for web-scale data.
+At Microsoft Research, he conceived and lead the development of [AirSim](https://github.com/microsoft/airsim), a physically and visually realistic cross-platform simulator for AI research.
+Most recently, he developed [TensorWatch](http://tensorwatch.org), a new approach for debugging and visualizing machine learning.